 A. You will be able to sell it on the open market.
-You will need to tell your Independent Living Manager and give them the details of your estate agent.
-Any sale must take into account the criteria that qualify potential buyers as a resident such as age restrictions.
-On this development, there is an age restriction of sixty years for properties numbered 1-22 and fifty-five years for properties numbered 23-39 for purchasers/owners and residents.
-More information is on page 34 of this document
+You will need to tell your Independent Living Manager and give them the name of the Estate Agent you are using.
+Any sale must take into account the criteria that qualify potential buyers as a resident.
+On this development there is an age restriction of 55 years or older for purchasers/owners and residents.
+More information is on page 32 of this document